 In summer, the hats were panama ones, again with the hated badge.

 Boys wore grey flannel suits (with short trousers), grey knee socks, and boots.
 At least they weren't labelled with a badge.

-Because our uniforms were so distinctive, we had to endure catcalls from other kids from outside the Home.
+Because our uniforms were so distinctive, we had to endure catcalls from other kids from outside the orphanage.
 When they saw us, they shouted, "Home kids!
 Home kids!
 Ain't-got-no-home kids!"
+Remember, our orphanage was called a children's home.
 We retaliated by yelling back, "Guttersnipes!" and "Street Arabs!".